hweifluids/Py3DFTLE-Doc/source/3_numerical.rst

 This method incurs a global error of order :math:`O(\Delta t)` and requires only one velocity evaluation per step.

-**Second‐Order Runge–Kutta (Heun’s Method)**
+**Second-Order Runge-Kutta (Heun's Method)**

-Heun’s method attains second‐order accuracy by combining predictor and corrector slopes:
+Heun's method attains second-order accuracy by combining predictor and corrector slopes:

 .. math::